 Confidentiality – You need to feel and know that you can trust your coach; that anything you say will be treated with absolute respect and confidentiality.
 This should be supported by a confidentiality agreement.
-Confidentiality is an important conversation to have when your coaching is being paid for by your organization and you’ve come to a coach via your manager or HR.
+Confidentiality is an important conversation to have when your coaching is being paid for by your organization and you’ve come to a coach via your manager or Human Resource department.
 My advice is that you have confidentiality conversations early on with all the parties involved to avoid later confusion and complications.

 If you or your coach knows of any reason why there might be a conflict of interest in working together this must be discussed up front.